Can sleep deprivation make you hungry?

 Breaking the sleeping and overeating cycle can be difficult and there are a few aspects of your diet and lifestyle that you may have to question.

-If you do want to binge on carbohydrates, choose complex forms such as brown rice, wholemeal bread or pulses.
-Stock up on fruit, which is rich in natural sugars, and eat plenty of veg, especially green leafy veg such as kale, which can help your brain to produce melatonin, the sleep hormone!
-Swap your afternoon cup of coffee for some antioxidant-rich green tea or a caffeine-free alternative such as Bambu.
+If you really crave carbohydrates, choose complex forms such as brown rice, wholemeal bread or pulses.
+Stock up on dried fruit nibbles, as dried fruit is rich in magnesium and the B vitamins, which are supportive for your nervous system.
+Eat plenty of veg, especially green leafy veg such as kale, which can help your brain to produce melatonin, the sleep hormone!
+Snacking on a moderate amount of cashew nuts will provide you with more tryptophan, which can aid sleep.